Dallas String Quartet: Live performance

-In 2017, DSQ performed and recorded their first live album with the Irving Symphony titled DSQ Live in Concert.
+In 2017, DSQ performed and recorded their first live album with the Irving Symphony, titled DSQ Live in Concert.
 Notable appearances include private performances for Presidents Obama and George W. Bush, the NBA, NFL, and college football playoffs.
-DSQ has sold-out concert venues including the House of Blues and symphony centers, and has opened shows for artist Josh Groban, Chicago, Trans-Siberian Orchestra, Kenny G, Air Supply, and Chicago, among others.
+DSQ has sold out concert venues including the House of Blues and symphony centers, and has opened shows for Josh Groban, Chicago, Trans-Siberian Orchestra, Kenny G, and Air Supply, among others.
 In 2020, Dallas String Quartet signed with Universal Attraction Agency.
 In 2021, DSQ performed the ceremonial music at Gwen Stefani and Blake Shelton's July 3 wedding.

 Members

 Founder and violist Ion Zanca studied viola at the National University of Music Bucharest before moving to the United States from Romania in 2001.
-He earned his Bachelor’s and Master’s Degree in Music Performance from Southern Methodist University in Dallas, Texas.
+He earned his Bachelor's and Master's Degree in Music Performance from Southern Methodist University in Dallas, Texas.